Demons (Dostoevsky novel): Part I

-After an almost illustrious but prematurely curtailed academic career Stepan Trofimovich Verkhovensky is residing with the wealthy landowner Varvara Petrovna Stavrogina at her estate, Skvoreshniki, in a provincial Russian town.
-Originally employed as a tutor to Stavrogina's son Nikolai Vsevolodovich, Stepan Trofimovich has been there for almost twenty years in an intimate but platonic relationship with his noble patroness.
+After a curtailed academic career, Stepan Trofimovich Verkhovensky is residing with the wealthy landowner Varvara Petrovna Stavrogina at her estate, Skvoreshniki, in a provincial Russian town.
+Originally employed as a tutor to Stavrogina's son, Nikolai Vsevolodovich, Stepan Trofimovich has been there for almost twenty years in an intimate but platonic relationship with his noble patroness.
 Stepan Trofimovich also has a son from a previous marriage but he has grown up elsewhere without his father's involvement.

 A troubled Varvara Petrovna has just returned from Switzerland where she has been visiting Nikolai Vsevolodovich.
 She berates Stepan Trofimovich for his financial irresponsibility, but her main preoccupation is an "intrigue" she encountered in Switzerland concerning her son and his relations with Liza Tushina—the beautiful daughter of her friend Praskovya.
-Praskovya and Liza arrive at the town, without Nikolai Vsevolodovich who has gone to Petersburg.
+Praskovya and Liza arrive at the town, without Nikolai Vsevolodovich, who has gone to Petersburg.
 According to Praskovya, Varvara Petrovna's young protégée Darya Pavlovna (Dasha), has also somehow become involved with Nikolai Vsevolodovich, but the details are ambiguous.

 Varvara Petrovna suddenly conceives the idea of forming an engagement between Stepan Trofimovich and Dasha.
 Though dismayed, Stepan Trofimovich accedes to her proposal, which happens to resolve a delicate financial issue for him.
 Influenced by gossip, he begins to suspect that he is being married off to cover up "another man's sins" and writes "noble" letters to his fiancée and Nikolai Vsevolodovich.
 Matters are further complicated by the arrival of a mysterious "crippled woman", Marya Lebyadkina, to whom Nikolai Vsevolodovich is also rumoured to be connected, although no one seems to know exactly how.
 A hint is given when Varvara Petrovna asks the mentally disturbed Marya, who has approached her outside church, if she is Lebyadkina and she replies that she is not.

-Varvara Petrovna takes Marya (and Liza who has insisted on coming with them) back to Skvoreshniki.
+Varvara Petrovna takes Marya (and Liza, who has insisted on coming with them) back to Skvoreshniki.
 Already present are Dasha, her older brother Ivan Shatov, and a nervous Stepan Trofimovich.
 Praskovya arrives, accompanied by her nephew Mavriky Nikolaevich, demanding to know why her daughter has been dragged in to Varvara Petrovna's "scandal".
 Varvara Petrovna questions Dasha about a large sum of money that Nikolai Vsevolodovich supposedly sent through her to Marya's brother, but in spite of her straightforward answers matters don't become any clearer.

 Marya's brother, the drunkard Captain Lebyadkin, comes looking for his sister and confuses Varvara Petrovna even further with semi-deranged rantings about some sort of dishonour that must remain unspoken.
 At this point the butler announces that Nikolai Vsevolodovich has arrived.
 To everyone's surprise, a complete stranger walks in and immediately begins to dominate the conversation.
 It turns out to be Pyotr Stepanovich Verkhovensky, Stepan Trofimovich's son.
 As he is talking, Nikolai Stavrogin quietly enters.
 Varvara Petrovna stops him imperiously and, indicating Marya, demands to know if she is his lawful wife.
 He looks at his mother impassively, says nothing, kisses her hand, and unhurriedly approaches Marya.